jarmokivekas/tuamk-thesis/doc/main.md

 monitoring nodes can operate without the intervention of a technician.
 Needing to constantly update detection thresholds on monitoring sensors is time-consuming and error prone.
-Using more intelligent decision-making algorithms increase the quality of the data produced by a measurement campaign.\cite{gronroos16}
+Using more intelligent decision-making algorithms increases the quality of the data produced by a measurement campaign.\cite{gronroos16}

-Sensing applications can be either generalized or designed for a specific transmission type, to monitor the use of particular of a radio system.
+Sensing applications can be either generalized or designed for a specific transmission type, to monitor the use of  a particular radio system.
 Energy detection, autocorrelation, and correlation distance based system are generalized techniques for determining occupancy.
-A system-specific monitoring application may be able to provide more useful information about the use of a spectral band compared to a general solution by demodulating and decoding signals to determine eg. the number of timeslots used in a time-domain multiplexed communications network.
+A system-specific monitoring application may be able to provide more useful information about the use of a spectral band compared to a general solution by demodulating and decoding signals to determine eg. The number of timeslots used in a time-domain multiplexed communications network.
 Having free timeslots available means, that while the band is technically occupied, there is still throughput capacity available in the network.\cite{hoyhtya16}